-Every year, the beautiful forests of our state are at risk from ominous threats.
-Native insects come and go in significance, but the threat from invasive insects is only increasing with time.
+Each year, the beautiful forests of our state encounter risks from various threats.
+The significance of native pests vary by year, but the threat from invasive pests is only increasing with time.
 Some, such as the hemlock woolly adelgid and the emerald ash borer, have the potential to wipe out an entire group of trees in the state (hemlocks and ash, respectively).
 Each year, the N.C.
 Forest Service (NCFS) Forest Health Branch aims to protect our forests from native and invasive insects alike by monitoring their movement and populations, implementing management, and promoting practices that reduce further harm.

 Emerald Ash Borer